Haiti: Languages

+Haitian Creole, locally called Kreyòl, has recently undergone standardization and is spoken by virtually the entire population.
+One of the French-based creole languages, Haitian Creole has a vocabulary overwhelmingly derived from French, but its grammar resembles that of some West African languages.
+It also has influences from Taino, Spanish, and Portuguese.
+Haitian Creole is related to the other French creoles, and in particular to the Antillean and Louisiana Creole variants.

 Religion

-The 2017 CIA Factbook reported that around 54.7% of Haitians professed to being Catholics while Protestants made up about 28.5% of the population (Baptist 15.4%, Pentecostal 7.9%, Seventh-day Adventist 3%, Methodist 1.5%, other 0.7%).
-Other sources put the Protestant population higher than this, suggesting that it might have formed one-third of the population in 2001.
-Like other countries in Latin America, Haiti has witnessed a general Protestant expansion, which is largely Evangelical and Pentecostal in nature.
+The 2018 CIA World Factbook reported that 55% of Haitians were Catholics and 29% were Protestants (Baptist 15.4%, Pentecostal 7.9%, Seventh-day Adventist 3%, Methodist 1.5%, other 0.7%).
+Other sources put the Protestant population higher, suggesting that it might have formed one-third of the population in 2001.
+Like other countries in the neighboring Latin American region, Haiti has witnessed a general Protestant expansion, which is largely Evangelical and Pentecostal in nature.

 Haitian Cardinal Chibly Langlois is president of the National Bishops Conference of the Catholic Church.

-Vodou, a religion with West African roots similar to those of Cuba and Brazil, is practiced by some Haitians today.
-It originated during colonial times in which slaves were obliged to disguise their loa (lwa), or spirits, as Catholic saints, an element of a process called syncretism.
-Due to the religious syncretism between Catholicism and Vodou, it is difficult to estimate the number of Vodouists in Haiti.
-The religion has historically been persecuted and misrepresented in popular media; nevertheless, in 2003 the Haitian government recognized the faith as an official religion of the nation.
+Vodou, a religion with West African roots similar to those of Cuba and Brazil, is formally practiced by 2.1% of the population; however, it is estimated that 50-80% of Haitians incorporate some elements of Vodou belief or practices into their religion, particularly with Catholicism.
+This reflects Vodou's colonial origins, when enslaved persons were obliged to disguise their traditional loa (lwa), or spirits, as Catholic saints, as part of a process called syncretism.
+As such, it is difficult to estimate the number of Vodouists in Haiti, especially given the legacy of historic persecution and misrepresentation in popular media and culture, as well as modern stigmatization among segments of the growing Protestant population.
+Nonetheless, Vodou was officially recognized by the Haitian government in 2003.
+Today, Vodou is experiencing somewhat of a resurgence with younger Haitians, and some are turning to Vodou to treat mental illness.

-Many Catholics and Protestants in Haiti denounce Vodou as devil worship, but do not deny the power of such spirits.
-Instead, they regard them as adversaries who are "evil" and "satanic", which they are often encouraged to pray against.
+Reflecting the ubiquity of Vodou culture and beliefs, while many Catholics and Protestants in Haiti denounce Vodou as devil worship, they do not deny the power or existence of its spirits; rather, they are regarded as "evil" and "satanic" adversaries that require intervention through Christian prayer.
 Protestants view Catholic veneration of saints as idol worship, and some Protestants would often destroy statues and other Catholic paraphernalia.

 Minority religions in Haiti include Islam, Bahá'í Faith, Judaism, and Buddhism.